Employment and Internships

 Description of Duties and Minimum Qualifications:

 Duties of the investigator include conducting confidential criminal investigations, background checks of individuals and vehicles, preparation of cases for grand jury and trial.
-The minimum qualifications for the position of Criminal Investigator are as follows: (a) graduation from a NYS or regionally accredited two year college with an Associate’s degree in Criminal Justice and five (5) years of experience in an investigative field; or (b) graduation from High school or possession of a GED and eight (8) years as a police investigator or employed in the field of law, which would include experience managing highly confidential investigations and experience in dealing with police agencies at the local, state and federal levels; or (c) any equivalent combination of training and experience as indicated above.
+The minimum qualifications for the position of Criminal Investigator are as follows: (a) graduation from a NYS or regionally accredited two year college with an Associate’s degree in Criminal Justice and five (5) years of experience as a police investigator; or (b) graduation from High school or possession of a GED and eight (8) years as a police investigator; which would include experience managing highly confidential investigations and experience in dealing with police agencies at the local, state and federal levels; or (c) any equivalent combination of training and experience as indicated above.
 Responsibilities also include documentation of suspected criminal conduct, witness location, and evidence retrieval and preparation, statistical data review and report preparation.

 Employment at the Albany County DA's Office: